 Advocating for Newborn Screening in California

-The Cure GM1 Foundation is pushing for newborn screening in California to help advance what is currently a diagnostic crisis for those babies unknowingly living with GM1.
-Because California has the largest birth cohort of any state in the United States, it holds the greatest hope for finding GM1 at a rate that supports trial enrollment and treatment access.
-See below for a background document explaining our push for newborn screening in California.
+The Cure GM1 Foundation is pushing for newborn screening in California.
+GM1 is a diagnostic crisis: most affected babies are not identified until symptoms appear, when irreversible damage has already begun.
+California has the largest birth cohort of any state, giving it the best chance to find GM1 cases at a rate that supports trial enrollment and treatment access.
+See the one-pager below for our case for California newborn screening.

 A breakthrough in Turkey for GM1 Newborn Screening